SyedAJafri/TikTakAnimals/README.md

 Update 2: Added more features and fixes like having the game end in animations, and using the camera/gallary instead of animals.

-Apologies
+Mistakes
 ---------
 I am sorry if I am breaking any good design/coding practices.
-Some of them might be made out of impatience (hardcoding strings vs referencing them) or not knowing.
-I'm still new to coding, and I might do some out of impatience just becuase I don't have any future plans for this app.
+This is one of my eariler projects.

 Sounds
 ------